pdjr-beatrice/log/README.md

 ## log-system

-Consists of a collection of (mostly) `bash` scripts which create, maintain and process a ship's log, sourcing data in real-time from one or more Signal K servers using the Signal K REST API.
+This folder contains a collection of scripts which create, maintain and process a ship's log Log data is sourced in real-time from one or more Signal K servers using the Signal K REST API.

+The system was designed to run on a Raspberry Pi and has modest resource requirements, happily working alongside other services and applications.

-On BEATRICE the log system runs on a Raspberry Pi which implements the vessel's LTE gateway (and is available 24/7), reaching out to the ship's Signal K server which executes on a Victron Cerbo-GX.
+alongside other which implements the vessel's
+LTE gateway (and is available 24/7), reaching out to the ship's Signal K server which executes on a Victron Cerbo-GX.
 A typical log system generates around 10Mb ofvlog files per annum.